sabi-31/My_Perfect_Arch-linux/README.md

    You can refer to this [link](https://sysguides.com/install-fedora-with-snapshot-and-rollback-support#6-7-snapper-tests) for some more practice on how to use snapshots.

-> At this point we have a system with a good base and security features while also offering style(kinda) and convinience.
+> At this point we have a system with a lot of modern features and a good base install, while also having the capability to rollback in case of any issues.

-> You can stop using the guide at this point and make most of the further decisions on your own as to what type of Desktop Environment, Apps, Theming and workflow you prefer.
-I will document my own rice and dotfiles in another Repo.
+> You can stop using the guide now and make most of the further decisions on your own as to what type of Desktop Environment, Apps, Theming and Workflow you prefer.
+I will document my own rice and dotfiles in another Repo (Hyprland).
 ---
 ---